Simulation of an unstable multivibrator

 plot!(t, V_right, linewidth=2)

-Visualisation of the current on the resistors connected to the collectors of the transistors:
+Visualization of current on resistors connected to transistor collectors:

 plot(t, I_R1, linewidth=2)